katsko/planets/README.rst

 Return list of planets: names and distances.

-List can be filter by *distance* parameter and sorted by *order* parameter.
+List can be filtered by *distance* parameter and sorted by *order* parameter.

 Parameters
 ~~~~~~~~~~